Vadakan/LinuxScripting/README.md

 # LinuxScripting
 ========================================================================================
-# Check for pattern irrespective of case number and get the lines
+# Check for pattern irrespective of Alphabhet case(lower/upper) and get the lines

 grep -i "dummy" new-1.txt